-I concur in Judge Bye's opinion and agree that Craig Allen Thomas's conviction and sentence should be affirmed.
-In particular, I concur that the district court properly applied circuit precedent concerning the "inevitable discovery doctrine" to the facts of this case.
+I concur in Judge Bye's opinion affirming Craig Allen Thomas's conviction and remanding the case for resentencing.
+In particular, with respect to the conviction, I concur that the district court properly applied circuit precedent concerning the "inevitable discovery doctrine" to the facts of this case.
 The discussion of that doctrine, however, provides an opportunity to observe that our court's present articulation of the inevitable discovery doctrine is inconsistent with Supreme Court precedent and warrants consideration at an appropriate time by the en banc court.